ibrahimwardi/DevSecOps-Pipeline-project/README.md

 ## 🧾 Project Summary

-This **DevSecOps Pipeline Project** demonstrates end-to-end automation — from code commit to production deployment — with security baked in at every step.
+This **DevSecOps Pipeline Project** demonstrates end-to-end automation, from code commit to production deployment with security baked in at every step.

 By combining **GitHub**, **Docker**, **Terraform**, **Trivy**, and **ArgoCD**, the pipeline ensures:
 ✅ Reliable CI/CD automation